Role of CFI Volunteers

 To help students find their way around campus, answer their questions, and inform them of campus resources.
 It is not designed to be an Activities Fair where any given department spends the day promoting itself.

 To reinforce consistency throughout CFI, all volunteers should wear the CFI T-shirt and have the same materials available at every location.

 If you have any questions about specific things your department wants to do, please contact any CFI planning committee member.

-If you are working the first shift of the day, you will be delivered your box.
+If you are working the first shift of the day, your box will be delivered.
 Please set out materials on the table for students to pick up.

 Please sign in on the Volunteer Master List.
 Go to the Sign-In section of your table's binder and verify your time and location by initialing by your name.
 If you are not on the master list, write your name neatly next to your time and location and then initial.

 Never leave the radio alone.
 At the end of the day, we will pick up the radio.